mvolkmann/context-easy/hooks.md

 This convention allows linting rules to check for proper use of hooks and provides a clue that the function may access state.

-Hook functions can only be called in function-based components and in custom hooks.
+Hook functions should only be called in function-based components and in custom hooks.

-Hook functions cannot be called conditionally.
+Hook functions should not be called conditionally.
-This means they cannot be called in if/else blocks, loops, or nested functions.
+This means they should not be called in if/else blocks, loops, or nested functions.
 This ensures that for any component, the same hooks are invoked